SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/sales/guides.md

 SortOrder: 40
 ---

 Some sale types have an associated sales guide.
-For those types, it si important to understand stages and working with suggested activities.
+For those types, it's important to understand stages and working with suggested activities.

 ## Check if sale is connected to a guide